Community Street Safety Project

 why this started

-Altadena has lost community members, including Kent Pulver, in pedestrian collisions.
+Altadena has lost community members, including Tarnie Fulloon Israelsson and Kent Pulver, in pedestrian-vehicle collisions.

 In many areas, especially west of Lake Avenue, streets are not safe for walking or biking.